-- Reported the sexual assault to the police. - Had to spend at least \$100 of your own money on assault-related expenses or lost at least 2 weeks' wages. - Filed a claim within 3 years of the assault.
-As of January 1, 2020, you may file later if you show good cause for why you couldn't file sooner.
+• Had to spend at least \$100 of your own money on assault-related expenses or lost at least \$100 in earnings or support.

+• File a claim within 4 years of the assault.
+You may file later if you show good cause for why you couldn't file sooner.
+For claims related to child abuse, you may file at any time.

+• Beginning July 1, 2024, you may request reimbursement even if you did not report the sexual assault to police.

-For claim forms call 888-679-9347 or go to www.dpscs.state.md.us.
+For claim forms call 888-679-9347 or go to https://goccp.maryland.gov/victim-services/cicb.